mserajnik/vmangos-deploy/README.md

   in [`./config`](config), everything else that is shared between the Docker containers and your host system lives inside [`./storage`](storage)

+> [!NOTE]
-The Docker images are built daily, unless there have been no new commits to VMaNGOS.
-Additionally, every Monday, the latest images are rebuilt to ensure that all included software and dependencies are up-to-date, even if there have been no updates to VMaNGOS itself.
+> The Docker images are built on a daily schedule, unless there have been no
+> new commits to VMaNGOS since the last build.
+Additionally, every Monday, the
+> latest images are rebuilt to ensure software and dependencies are up-to-date,
+> even if there have been no updates to VMaNGOS itself.

 ## Table of contents